 - Resistant to clinging and piling

-- Resistant to color fading
+- Resistant to colour fading

-Microsuede Does Not Clean Like Real Suede
+Faux Suede Does Not Clean Like Real Suede

-The first rule of cleaning a Microsuede bean bag chair is to not mistake it for natural suede.
+The first rule of cleaning a faux suede bean bag is to not mistake it for natural suede.
 Natural Suede is a type of leather, and it cannot be cleaned in the same manner as a synthetic material.
 Another mistake many people make is believing that Microsuede is stain proof.
 Although it is water resistant and stain resistant, it can stain given the right conditions.
 Saturating it with water or cleaning solutions may make the stain worse or cause other blemishes that are harder to clean.

 Read the Label Before Cleaning Microsuede